Circuits that have a high current draw, usually use a cooling fan relay.

 Why is that useful?
 As the name suggests, many sensors are incredibly sensitive pieces of electronic equipment.
 And, produce only small electric currents.
 But, often we need them to drive bigger pieces of apparatus, that use bigger currents.
 Relays bridge the gap, making it possible for small currents, to activate larger ones.

 Common Failure Symptoms:

 One of the first symptoms commonly associated with a bad or failing cooling fan relay is; an engine that runs hot or overheats.

-Non-functional cooling fans are another common symptom of a potential problem with the cooling fan relay.
-If the relay fails, it will be unable to supply power to the fans; and as a result they will not operate.
+Non-functional cooling fans are another common symptom of, a potential problem with the cooling fan relay.
+If the relay fails, it will be unable to supply power to the fans.
+As a result, they will not operate.

 If the cooling fans are staying on all the time, this is another (less common) symptom.

 If You Think The Problem Is The Cooling Fan Relay, Test It !